“We are what we repeatedly do. Excellence then is not an act but a habit.” – Aristotle

 - Have a healthy snack two hours before bed.
 This makes sure you’re not hungry, which can prevent you from falling asleep.

 - Turn off your phone or switch it to “night mode.”
-The blue screen has been shown to interrupt sleep.
+The blue screen has been shown to interrupt sleep, and the EMF radiation from the phone can potentially cause other health problems.
+You can find ways to check for other EMF sources Here.

 - Take a warm shower.
 This will remove pollutants you’ve accumulated on skin and hair throughout the day, so you go to bed clean and detoxed.
 It’s also a great time to wind down from the day and let go of daily stressors.
 (You can shower both in the morning and night, but be sure to moisturize your body in the evening to avoid skin dehydration.)